Skip to content

 Yes.
 You can hire international workers without an EOR.
 However, you must establish a legal entity in the country where you intend to hire your workers.
 This is very costly, especially if you want to hire workers from different nationalities.

-Hire international workers with an EOR.
-It will protect your business from legal risks related to compliance with labor laws, visa regulations, and tax obligations in the foreign country.
+Hiring international workers through an EOR protects your business from legal risks related to compliance with labor laws, visa regulations, and tax obligations in the foreign country.